Monarch Butterflies in Virginia

 The migration cycle weeds out the sick monarchs, blocking transmission of the spores to the wintering grounds.
 The milkweeds are annual plants, so during the winter all of them - including the infected milkweeds - die.
 That interrupts the infection process.
 When new migrants head north, healthy monarchs encounter newly-grown milkweed plants which have not been infected yet by the parasite, and a healthy monarch population expands again.

-The non-native milkweed that lives during the winter provides a year-round source of the parasite.
+The non-native milkweed that lives during the winter provides a year-round source of the debilitating parasite.
 The first generation of migrants flying north in the spring can become infected, threatening the health of the whole summer "crop" of monarchs.
 The Xerxes Society says:9

 While milkweed is needed in large numbers to support and expand the monarch butterfly population, we do not recommend planting tropical milkweed, and further suggest milkweed of any species not be planted within 5–10 miles of monarch overwintering sites in California.